 Forbearance and Stopped Collections

-The government still needs to clarify whether amounts forgiven through this process will be potentially taxable.
-The Department of Treasury has issued rulings that discharges of debts for Corinthian borrowers and of American Career Institute (ACI) borrowers will not be considered taxable income.
-In July 2018, the Department of Treasury (I.R.S.) issued a ruling extending the 2015 relief for Corinthian and ACI federal student loan borrowers to Corinthian and ACI private student loan borrowers
+For a long time, there was clarity about taxability only for a few schools: The Department of Treasury has issued a ruling that loan discharges for Corinthian borrowers and of American Career Institute (ACI) borrowers will not be considered taxable income.
+In July 2018, the Department of Treasury (I.R.S.) issued a ruling extending the 2015 relief for Corinthian and ACI federal student loan borrowers to Corinthian and ACI private student loan borrowers.

 If you have questions about borrower defense, you may call the Department’s borrower defense hotline: (855) 279-6207.
 Representatives are available Monday through Friday from 8:00 a.m. to 8:00 p.m.
 Eastern time.